Csimm117/IS312/database_systems/01-database-systems.md

 ![data_table](Capture.PNG)

 ## Summary:
-1. Discuss the common challenges with data management in the difital age: why?
+1. Discuss the common challenges with data management in the digital age: why?
+>
 1. understand the database approaches that can address data management challenges: what?
+>
 1. Discuss the data modeling of the relational database management systems (RDBMS): how?
+>